tlevine/www.thomaslevine.com/content/!/nyc-crime-map/index.md

 * 02378420399528461352-17772055697785505571

 The latter of these tables contains a "CR" field for the crime type;
 the former does not.

-I don't know why they do this.
+I presume that the former has one row per location and that the latter has one row per crime type per location, but I haven't checked.

 ## Table schema
 You can supposedly get the table schema with the